We are continually monitoring and updating our list of Frequently Asked Questions.

 Q: Can I get a replacement copy of my current year or a prior year W-2?

-A: Yes, bring a picture ID to the Office of Payroll & Tax Compliance (JCK-582).
+A: Yes, bring a picture ID to the Payroll and Tax Compliance (JCK-582).
 If you are unable to come to our office, please use this link to download the form to request a copy of a W-2.
 We will be happy to provide a duplicate copy.

 Q: Whom should I inform of my change of address (for my W-2)?